ddoodev/guide/docs/index.md

 **THIS LIBRARY IS UNDER DEVELOPMENT!** All instructions for using the library will be written after the library is released.

 ## **Important!**
-Discordoo and this documentation are intended to be used by people, who know what they do, can write/read some basic TypeScript/JavaScript and know how to work with Node.js runtime.
+Discordoo and this documentation is intended to be used by people, who know what they do, can write/read some basic TypeScript/JavaScript and know how to work with Node.js runtime.
 If you are a beginner, you should learn language and only after start learning Discordoo.

 Of course, you may not learn TS/JS, however, you will not get any support on official support server.
-The same is applied to those, who ask silly questions like "how do I answer to slash-commands?", "how do I ban a member".
-Answers to these question are in documentation.
+The same is applied to those, who ask silly questions like "how do I answer to slash-commands?", "how do I ban a member?".
+Answers to these questions are in documentation.

 **We will only help you on those questions, that are not answered in documentation.**.
 Or on questions, that are answered in documentation, but are hard to understand and are confusing.